Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 ## **Option 2.
 Using hetgrp_ffgen (still accessible on Tetralith, at least on Pierre's account)**

+This option might be convenient for amino acid FEPs as you will have charge groups defined for the compound (you will see later).

 ```module load Schrodinger/2018-3-nsc1```

 - Use the following enclosed script: